The Honda CR-V is a great car, but there are certain years you should avoid. Please avoid the following model years if you’re looking for a used CR-V.

 2008 Worst Year

 Honda’s 3rd generation was a disastrous start.
-So Honda 2008 did the exact opposite and made many things right, but they’re still were some problems.
+So Honda 2008 did the exact opposite and made many things right, but there were still some problems.

 - Despite an ongoing airbag recall, the airbag problem still was not resolved.
 This created a dangerous situation for customers.